 Master’s programs in the US require you to take a certain amount of courses so that you have enough credits to earn your degree.
 In most universities, each course gives you three credit hours.
 If you decide to take three courses in a semester, you will earn nine credit hours and pay tuition for nine credit hours for that particular semester.
-Generally, schools with low tuition will charge you less than $6000 per nine credit hours or semester, while schools that charge average tuition will cost you anywhere between 6000 to 7500 per nine credit hours or semester, and schools with high tuition will cost you over 7500 per nine credit hours or semester.
 Most universities expect you to take at least 12 courses (36 credit hours).
 The number of credit hours varies from university to university.

 Costs for programs usually vary for different programs.
 There are also variations in cost for the same disciplines among universities.
-To help you find reasonably priced programs for various disciplines in the US, we’re listing 20 universities that are known to offer programs of good value in some of the most popular disciplines.
+To help you find reasonably priced programs for various disciplines in the US, we’re listing 20 universities that are known to offer programs of good value in some of the most popular disciplines in 2020.

 Brigham Young University (Provo, Utah)